boxen/our-boxen/puppet-php/README.md

 # Apache PHP Module for Boxen

-A small module that configures PHP.
+A small module that installs PHP via Homebrew.

 ## Usage